 About Returns and Refunds

-If you wish to cancel your order after you place it, please contact me (by email or through my Contact page) immediately.
-If I receive your cancellation before your package gets picked up by USPS, I will arrange for you to receive a full refund to your original payment method within 24 hours.
+If you wish to cancel your order right after you place it, please contact me (by email or through my Contact page) immediately.
+If I receive your cancellation before your package gets picked up by USPS, I will arrange for you to receive a refund to your original payment method within 24 hours, less whatever credit-card processing fee I get charged.
 If it has already shipped, you can return the unopened package to me (write “”Refused” on the outside and put it back in your mailbox) and I will send you a full refund once I get it back.

 About Hayefield Reviews